 A closer look at the glass.
 It's transparent but heavily patterned with swirls of lighter and darker red.
 This glass is quite a hit.
 I've had several requests for pendants and earrings made of this.

 The last piece in this set was an oval platter.
 I purchased a mold in this shape to slump into and have been dying to use it since it arrived.
 I finally had the chance!!
 Unfortunately it was a difficult shape to hand cut so the oval is a little uneven but I'm sure this will improve with practice.
-My sister loves handmade things that
+My sister loves handmade things that look handmade so she liked this imperfection.

 Like I mentioned in my previous post, I need to adjust my firing schedule with this mold as the glass didn't fully slump into the bottom.